 Veneers are very popular in the field of cosmetic dentistry.
 Its main goal is to improve the smile that’s impacted by a damaged tooth.
 Typically, veneers are the go-to solution for people with teeth gaps, chipped teeth, and misshaped teeth.

 This dental restoration is made of porcelain or composite resin materials.
 Porcelain veneers are individually attached to the front part of the teeth to cover their imperfections.
 They are not as thick as crowns, as a matter of fact, they are just as half as thick as dental crowns which are about 2 mm in thickness.
+Check out this post learn about how veneers cost in Australia.

 Veneers are used to restore teeth that are: